Baracoa Eastern Cuba, Cuba Travel Guide

 Many Casas offer delicious, home-cooked breakfasts and dinners, often for a small extra fee, demonstrating authentic Cuban and Baracoan cuisine.

-Always confirm specific amenities like air conditioning, heated water, and private bathrooms when booking, as standards vary.
+Always confirm specific amenities like air conditioning, heated water, and private bathrooms at the time of reservation, as standards vary.

 Pet-friendly accommodation is rare.
 Ask directly hosts if you plan to travel with a pet.